mhognl/RaspTopOS/README.md

 **NOTE: Recommended to copy and paste the script, because WGET is not working very well.
 The script must be run as root.**
 **NOTE2: USING THIS SCRIPT IS AT YOUR OWN RISK.**

+## Upgrading from v0.5.1.1 to v0.6

+Please run the upgrade script from v0.5.1.1 to v0.6.
+It will do all the commands for you.
+You must have enabled SSH or access to the Linux shell.

+**NOTE: Recommended to copy and paste the script, because WGET is not working very well.
+The script must be run as root.**
+**NOTE2: USING THIS SCRIPT IS AT YOUR OWN RISK.**

 ## Upgrading from old 0.5

 There are different version of 0.5, the upgrade process is as following: update your OS and copy install.sh source code into install.sh on your storage disk. chmod +x install.sh and run it.
 Enjoy!